 Basketball.
-Courts can be reserved in both IM-West and IM-Circle.
+Courts can be reserved in the three IM buildings.
 Several campus locations, as well as local parks, have outdoor courts.

 Bowling.
 The MSU Union has 16 lanes for open play, classes, leagues, and tournaments.
 Many commercial lanes are available in the surrounding area.